nenenene0/river/README.md

 A simple PHP framework to convert text files in a folder to a full blog website.

-> Pull requests are welcome, but make sure you understand the project goals, design decisions completely.
+> Pull requests are welcome, understand the project goals clearly.
 > Tweets #riverphp @Bhaswanth_Blan

 Work in progress